Donald Trump Defends Response To John McCain’s Death

 — Red T Raccoon (@RedTRaccoon) August 31, 2018

-In response to the backlash Trump received, the POTUS did order the flag to return to half staff until McCain’s burial.
+In response to the backlash Trump received, the POTUS did order the flag to return to half-staff until McCain’s burial.
 For Donald, however, the criticism regarding his reaction to John’s death did not stop there.
 Many Americans were also upset that the POTUS only issued a brief condolence on Twitter hours after McCain passed away.

 As those who followed McCain’s politics know, he and Trump clashed on several different policy issues.
 Even after John’s brain cancer news broke, he and the POTUS continued to go to war over the repeal of Obamacare.
 Notably, McCain’s vote to block a measure geared toward the repeal of Obamacare was one of the last votes he made as the Arizona senator.